 \mathcal{HBFD} which runs on each node p is presented in Algorithm 1.
 It is based on the algorithm for partitionable networks described in [1].
-The changes we have made are related to the addition of nodes mobility and the discovery of the network topology through neighbours.
-The variables HB and mreachable respectively store the per process heartbeat counters and the per process mutual reachability sets, as previously described.
+The changes we have made are related to the addition of nodes mobility, discovery of the network topology through neighbours, and the reduction of the number of heartbeat messages sent over the network.
+The variables HB and mreacheable respectively store the per process heartbeat counters and the per process mutual reachability sets, as previously described.
 The set nghbrs controls the current neighbours of p, while the set paths gathers all the paths of which p is aware since its last heartbeat sending.
-Algorithm 1 is executed by process $p \ (p \in \Pi)$, and it is divided into five parallel tasks.
-It provides to the upper client, e.g. the partition detector \mathcal{EPPD} , the heartbeat vector HBand the reachability sets (sets of mreacheable) (line 16).
+Algorithm 1 is executed by process p ($p \in \Pi$), and it is divided into five parallel tasks.
+It provides to the upper client, e.g. the partition detector \mathcal{EPPD} , the heartbeat vector HB and the reachable sets (sets of mreacheable) (line 17).
 The principle of the algorithm is the piggy-backing of fair paths in heartbeat messages.

 The first task (lines 1-5) corresponds to the code block executed at the creation of the heartbeat failure detector.
 The second task (lines 6-9) is triggered when the neighbourhood changes.
-Such an information, nghset, is provided by \mathcal{BL} (cf. Section 3).
+Such an information is provided by \mathcal{BL} (cf. section 3).
 This task controls the mobility of nodes and therefore the current set nghbrs of neighbours of p (line 9).
 Furthermore, the entries of mreachable corresponding to those processes that are no longer neighbours of p are set to empty (line 7) since they cannot be reached anymore from p through old neighbours.
 However, new neighbours of p are seen as reachable (line 8).